ibraev/WebDevSep/TUTORIAL-GITHUB/readme.txt

 * make a file(README.md)
 * git add . {add current folder}

-2) how to creat a repository?
+2) how to clone a repository?

+in terminal

+git clone repositoryLink

-3) how to creat a repository?
+3) how to update a repository?

 4) how to creat a repository?